 - 1. Central Tracker: Straw Tube Tracker (STT) or Time Projection Chamber (TPC).

 - Skewed STT design.

 - TPC using GEM readout.

 - 2. Forward Spectrometer Tracker: MDC or Straw Tubes.

-- High-rate MDC design (i.e. "PSI design").

 - MDC using "Dubna design".

 - Straw Tube Design

 Some of these different design options might vanish before the time for decision will come.
 However, for both sub-detectors, CT and FT, at least two completely different approaches are proposed, so it is very likely that two options will be developed until a "TDR" stage.